-• For work near electrical services, tools must be fully insulated (non-conductive) to protect the user (to BS8020:2011).

-- Look out for ducts, marker tape, sand or service tiles but do not rely on finding these. - Even if a cable/pipe was originally laid in a duct or with a marker tape, these may have been removed during earlier excavations. - The use of Cable Avoidance Tools must be used frequently and repeatedly during the work, i.e., regular scans from commencing the digging process through to completing the dig or exposing the services. - Every effort must be made to excavate alongside a service rather than directly above it.
+- For work near electrical services, tools must be fully insulated (non-conductive) to protect the user (to BS8020:2011). - Non-conductive tools to be correctly rated for the task/environment that they are being used - Tools inspected before use and if the inside colour is visible, they must be replaced - Look out for ducts, marker tape, sand or service tiles but do not rely on finding these. - Even if a cable/pipe was originally laid in a duct or with a marker tape, these may have been removed during earlier excavations. - The use of Cable Avoidance Tools must be used frequently and repeatedly during the work, i.e., regular scans from commencing the digging process through to completing the dig or exposing the services. - Every effort must be made to excavate alongside a service rather than directly above it.
 The final exposure of the service/s can then be carried out by horizontal hand digging (the force applied to hand tools can be controlled more effectively). - Cables / pipes can be flexible and can change direction and depth abruptly.
 Therefore prior to the use of any mechanical excavators an assessment must be made to ascertain the safe mechanical digging distance based on the service providers specification.
 There is no mechanical digging within 0.5m of any known underground electricity cable, however this could be extended up to 3m for some intermediate pressure gas pipes and permission from the service provider may be required.
-Further advice must be sought from your Regional HSE Advisor. - Kerb lines, roads and buildings may have been moved or altered since the cables were laid.
+Further advice must be sought from your Regional HSE Advisor. - Kerb lines, roads and buildings may have been moved or altered since the cables were laid. - Services are ordinarily at least 450mm deep but don't assume this to be the case where you are working ground levels could have changed. - Services in areas where tracked machines operate need to be checked regularly to ensure weather conditions and wear have not removed the essential protective top cover.

-- Services are ordinarily at least 450mm deep but don't assume this to be the case where you are working ground levels could have changed. - Services in areas where tracked machines operate need to be checked regularly to ensure weather conditions and wear have not removed the essential protective top cover. - Not all services are shown on Service plans, so look for clues such as cables running down poles and bear in mind that all buildings, streetlights, and road furniture are likely to have cables running to them.
+- Not all services are shown on Service plans, so look for clues such as cables running down poles and bear in mind that all buildings, streetlights, and road furniture are likely to have cables running to them.
 Cables feeding street furniture may be relatively shallow near to the furniture. - Cables do not run-in straight lines and often "snake" through the ground avoiding surface and buried obstacles that may not be visible to you. - Stop if suspect/damaged pipes or cables found and contact the utility company. - Support any exposed services and never use them as hand or foot supports; and - Replace warning tape/tile and backfill around pipes or cables with fine material (e.g., sand) properly compacted to prevent compaction damage and never with material that would be hazardous to excavate if the services had to be exposed again (e.g., concrete).